SamyInfo5/examen-ai01-ticketing/README.md

 ```

 # Frontend :
-enter a folder frontend and run this commande :
+in the cmd, enter a folder frontend and run this commande :
 ```
 npm i
 ```

+Finnaly go to browser in http://localhost:3000